RiansyahTohamba/coding-notes/computer-science/tech-stack/ruby/Jim Weirich - Why aren't you using Ruby.md

 there's features versus benefits and

-when I talk about features if I talk
+when I talk about features if I talk about Ruby.

+# blocks in ruby
-about Ruby I'd love to tell you about

-the blocks in Ruby how we can use
+I'd love to tell you about the blocks in Ruby.

-anonymous blocks do all kinds of
+how we can use anonymous blocks do all kinds of wonderful things.

-wonderful things I can talk about the
+I can talk about the

-strong oo messaging in Ruby and how
+strong oo messaging in Ruby.

-great that is I can tell you that Ruby

-is a dynamic language I can tell you

-about the testing culture that comes
+and how great that is I can tell you that Ruby is a dynamic language I can tell you about the testing culture that comes

 along with a community of Ruby but these